alliander-opensource/girlsday2022-escape-room/SUPPORT.md

 # Getting Help

-There are a few ways to connect with the `ospo-examples` project:
+There are a few ways to connect with the `girlsday2022-escape-room` project:

 * Submit an issue